wenqian-xing/TPG-Estimator/README.md

 ### 1. `2_state_MDP.ipynb`
 This notebook simulates a nonstationary 2-state Markov Decision Process (MDP).
 It includes:
 - Simulating the state trajectories
-- Evaluating the estimation under the truncated DQ estimator
+- Evaluating the estimation under the TPG estimator

 ### 2. `nonstat_queue.ipynb`
 This notebook simulates a non-stationary queueing system.
 It includes:
 - Reading data from `data0.csv`
 - Simulating the queueing dynamics
-- Evaluating the estimation under the truncated DQ estimator and other baseline estimators
+- Evaluating the estimation under the TPG estimator and other baseline estimators

 ### 3. `ride_sharing.ipynb`
 This notebook analyzes the NYC ride-sharing simulation results.
 It includes:
 - Reading data from `output/pure-A`, `output/pure-B`, `output/switchback`
-- Evaluating the estimation under the truncated DQ estimator and other baseline estimators
+- Evaluating the estimation under the TPG estimator and other baseline estimators

 ## Requirements